 Jay Conway isn’t normally one for tantrums, but there he was, hanging from a rope three quarters of the way up Cathedral Ledge at 5 p.m. on a gorgeous October evening, screaming at the top of his lungs in frustration – having a ‘wobbler’ in climbers’ parlance.

 Conway, a math-teacher from Holderness, New Hampshire, had good reason to be angry.
 He had just fallen for the fifth consecutive time off the deviously hard last pitch of the new route he was attempting to climb that day.
-The project had started that summer, and Jay had dedicated a dozen or so days to piecing together the three demanding pitches that were the heart of the climb.
+The project had started in the summer, and he had already dedicated a dozen or so days piecing together the three demanding pitches that were the heart of the climb.